hyouteki/irregex/README.md

 # IRREGular EXpression
-Regex expression matcher for the subset of conventional regex in c.
+Regex expression matcher in c for the subset of conventional regex.

 ## Syntax
 | Expression | Match clause |